MicrosoftEdge/MSEdgeExplainers/CustomDialogOnClose/explainer.md

 This extension of the beforeunload event would increase browser fingerprinting capabilities by adding a feature-detectable API.
 However, as this API holds no user preferences, fingerprinting capabilities are limited to detecting large cohorts of users of particular browsers.

 ## Security
-This capability may have some security concerns by allowing malicious websites to trick users, as well as accepting untrusted input from web developers.
-Discussion is ongoing about how to mitigate the former, and a thorough security review of the code will be performed to ensure the latter is handled appropriately.
+This capability may have some security concerns by allowing malicious websites to trick users, as well as accepting untrusted input from web developers and running code during shutdown.
+Discussion is ongoing about how to mitigate the former and should consider UI design as well as code.
+To ensure the latter is handled appropriately, a thorough security review of the code will be performed once a design is agreed upon.